The Best Step Stools Can Do More Than Help You Reach the Top Shelf

 The Last Word

-The best step stools are versatile and stylish and can help extend your reach to ceiling height, but that doesn’t mean they have to be a bland eyesore you’d prefer to stash in a closet.
+The best step stools (not to be confused with the best bar stools) are versatile and stylish and can help extend your reach to ceiling height, but that doesn’t mean they have to be a bland eyesore you’d prefer to stash in a closet.
 Our favorites range from traditional to contemporary, so put them on display for all to see.